fenago/machine-learning-essentials-module1/lab_guides/lab_12.md

 **Important note:**

 We will be using this package throughout this lab.
-The directory for this lab in this book\'s repository has the `financial_analysis.ipynb` notebook we will use for our actual analysis and can be found at
+The directory for this lab in this course\'s repository has the `financial_analysis.ipynb` notebook we will use for our actual analysis and can be found at
 <https://github.com/fenago/Hands-On-Data-Analysis-with-Pandas-2nd-edition/tree/master/ch_07>.